christianahsasona/alx-system_engineering-devops/0x02-shell_redirections/README.md

-2. Display the content of the /etc/passwd file
+3. Display contents of /etc/passwd and /etc/hosts